Governing Law

 What type of supply report does Washington require?

 Washington requires a Simplified Supply Report showing aggregated weight by material category.
-The 2025 supply report was due May 31, 2026.
+The 2025 supply report was due to CAA May 31, 2026, a CAA-set program date; RCW 70A.208 fixes no producer reporting date, though the July 1, 2026 PRO membership date is statutory.